 Consider a card like the Blue Cash Preferred® from American Express.
 It features 6% cash back on up to $6,000 spent each year at U.S. supermarkets (although keep in mind there is a $95 annual fee for this card, waived the first year.)
 Another great deal is the American Express Gold Card ($250 annual fee), which offers 4x points on up to $25,000 spent each calendar year at U.S. supermarkets (See Rates & Fees.
 Terms apply*).
-For Q4 2020, both the Chase Freedom Flex℠* and Freedom Unlimited* are offering new applicants 5% cash back at grocery stores, on up to $12,000 in spending during first year you have the card.
+For Q4 2020, both the Chase Freedom Flex℠* and Freedom Unlimited* are offering applicants 5% cash back at grocery stores (excludes Target and Walmart), on up to $12,000 in spending during first year you have the card.
 The Freedom Flex and Freedom Unlimited cards have no annual fee.

 And in some cases, you don’t even have to apply for a new card to take advantage of additional rewards at grocery stores.
 Since November the Chase Sapphire Preferred® and Sapphire Reserve® cards earn 2x points and 3x points (respectively) on grocery-store purchases.
 The points are limited to the first $1,000 spent each month, and this promotion ends on April 30, 2021.

 — Jason Steele